 Smaller projects, of lesser value and visibility will not demand the same attention to "risk" as larger projects, with greater value, visibility and cost.
 And, as with all governance endeavors, the process should be sized to fit the project.

 Risk analysis revolves around the question of possibility and probability.
 There are so many types of risks for IT projects, but that fact alone does not automatically every risk is possible for every project.
 If "possibility" is not a factor within a given project, there will be no need for further analysis.
 But if a given risk is in fact "possible", then the next question arises - is it probable?
 Probability is a key question - the more probable the risk, the more important the risk analysis effort.

 Effective risk identification and analysis is predicated upon the existence and quality of project scope and goals.
 If you have clearly identified your project goals and priorities, then you will be able to use that knowledge to assess the impact and consequences of any probable project risks.
 For example, if you view probable risk and likely impact in context of overall project priorities, you will be in a better position to evaluate the need for targeted action.

-To that end, with your identified risks in hand, you will now need to consider the following types of questions.....
+To that end, with your identified risks in hand (considering the possible and probable), you can now move on to consider the following types of questions:

 If the answer is "no", then the results of that analysis should be properly documented, thus declaring that no further action is warranted.
 Remember that the goal of risk management is not just to avoid risk, but to also apply logic and reality to any decisions and strategies for dealing with risk.
 If, at this point, you can acknowledge risks, and logically decide to take no further action, your goals in risk management will be realized.